joergschultzelutter/mpad/README.md

 - METAR data for IATA/ICAO codes or the nearest airport to the user's position
 - CWOP data for a given CWOP station (or the nearest one)
 - Sunrise/sunset and moonrise/sunset for a given callsign (or the station's callsign)
-- Position data for a given callsign/transmitter callsign (human readable address, MGRS, Maidenhead, UTM, DMS, distance between the two users, altitude)
+- Extensive position data for your own callsign or a different callsign (human readable address, MGRS, Maidenhead, UTM, DMS, distance between the two users, altitude)
 - Satellite transit data (provides e.g. the next transit of the ISS, based on the callsign position of the transmitter).
 Can distinguish between visible and non-visible passes.
 - Finds the nearest repeater to your position with optional query parameters on band and query (c4fm, dstar, fm, ...)
 - Find a place of interest nearby (e.g. fuel station, supermarket, ...)
 - Send a message to a DAPNET user
 - Magic 8 Ball predictions :-)
+- Send an extensive APRS position report for your call sign's location to an email address via SMTP
 - Can be easily extended with additional functions and keywords

 ## Program specifics